A Message From the Chair

-- We need to reduce redundant emails between students and instructors.
-Most questions about your particular class can be answered via email blasts, posted announcements, or FAQs on Blackboard.
+- Most questions about your particular class can be answered via email blasts, posted announcements, or FAQs on Blackboard.
 So, pay attention for new announcements from your instructor.

 - Note that we send out information to students via their CSUSB account.
 We do not normally send out information through non-CSUSB accounts, so get in the habit of checking your CSUSB email.

-- All faculty members are still required to hold office hours, so check with your instructor for their policy on how to contact them during office hours.
-Office hours will be “virtual” rather than in-person.
+- Faculty office hours will be “virtual” rather than in-person.
 Many faculty members have the ability to hold Zoom sessions, but don’t assume that all faculty members will be able to do this.